Alexcs24/BalanceChecker-Pro/README.md

 **Additional Notes:**
 - You can add or remove blockchains for checking as desired.
 The balance check depends only on your internet speed.
 - Be sure to configure the number of workers according to your processor.
 Choose an optimal workload and number of workers.
-- By uncommenting lines 99-102 in the `worker.js` file, you can specify any wallet address for testing.
+- By uncommenting lines 112-115 in the `worker.js` file, you can specify any wallet address for testing.
 - This code is for informational purposes only.
 Never use others' wallets with malicious intent.
 Remember to practice ethics.
+- The worker.js file utilizes p-limit for concurrency control, ensuring isolated operation within each worker.
+It's crucial to configure p-limit according to the isolated workload calculation for each worker.
+- You can adjust the concurrency limit of p-limit based on the available resources and the desired workload distribution among workers.